reagent-project/reagent/README.md

 not using `createRoot` / concurrent mode), but should be compatible with other versions.
 It is not compatible with React 19

+Reagent isn't tied to only React-dom but should work with [other renderers](./doc/ReactRenderers.md) also.

 ## Examples

-Reagent uses [Hiccup-like](https://github.com/weavejester/hiccup) markup instead of React's sort-of html.
+Reagent uses [Hiccup-like](https://github.com/weavejester/hiccup) markup instead of JSX.
 It looks like this:

 ```clj
 (defn some-component []